fdmedia-io/clickwhale-hooks/README.md

 *This hook was added in ClickWhale v2.4.5*

 ## Plugin Documentation
-More information about the plugin functionality can be found in the officia [plugin documentation](https://clickwhale.pro/docs/).
+More information about the plugin functionality can be found in the official [plugin documentation](https://clickwhale.pro/docs/).